 For international students, there will be new arrival procedures following COVID guidelines including confirmation of the arrangements for collecting the pupil from the point of arrival in the country, transport to school and quarantine procedures.

 The Department for Transport has issued a helpful document about how to travel safely in the UK during the pandemic, including the rules if you normally live in the UK and are travelling back from another country.
 You can read this here.

 We will continue to offer both residence and homestay options to our students.
 Please note that both places have very limited availability.

 Our residence has to follow strict UK Government guidelines to reduce the risk of Covid-19.
 We will be working with our homestay hosts to ensure our students are safe in homestays.
 They will be given clear guidance for keeping their homes clean Covid-19 secure.
 As the situation in the UK evolves, we will maintain regular contact with them, so they are aware of both our guidelines and the UK Government’s.
 Guidance on self-isolation will be included in the pre-arrival information and can also be found on the UK Government Website: www.gov.uk/coronavirus.

 CONTINUITY OF EDUCATION

-In the event of a full or partial closure, Bath Academy is committed to providing continuity of education to its students and will do so through a process of remote (online) learning.
+In the event of a full or partial closure due to Covid-19, Bath Academy is committed to providing continuity of education to its students and will do so through a process of remote (online) learning.

 All our courses, including GCSE, A-LEVEL, RESIT, and UFP courses will continue online through lockdown as government regulations allow.
 Remote learning provision, including mock exams, formative assessments, and homework, will be provided via the following online platforms: Microsoft Teams, Zoom, and Showbie.
 To find out more about how we’re managing our remote curriculum, please click here.
 To see our full Academic Calendar click here.